gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 ## Access Requests

+Access Request is a Enterprise feature and is not available for OSS.

 ### Creating Access Requests (Role Based)
 Create a role with limited permissions `allow-roles-and-nodes`.
 This role allows you to see the Role screen and ssh into all nodes.